-The World of Charles and Ray Eames
+Learning from the world of Charles and Ray Eames

 Today Charles and Ray Eames are mostly associated with their furniture design, their hugely iconic chairs that are copied the world over.
 Their work, however, expands hugely beyond bendy wood and steel – it is their thinking, their ideology that has influenced generations of creatives and we suspect will continue to do so.

 Californian modernism rejected some of the more rigid dogmas whilst maintaining the core values of the movement, and arguably directing it towards modern life so that ideologies like social improvement married new sensibilities of popular culture.
-So film, music, magazines, mass-produced products joined the more ‘high culture’ disciplines like art, architecture and design as tools for shaping our lives.
-Californian modernism embraced free thinking, liberalism, it had a direct connection with lifestyle.
+Therefore film, music, magazines, mass-produced products joined the more ‘high culture’ disciplines like art, architecture and design as tools for shaping our lives.
+Californian modernism embraced free-thinking, liberalism, it had a direct connection with lifestyle.
 It took design out of the strict codes set by the European avant-garde and set it free.
 It was so very modern.

-And Charles and Ray truly embodied Californian modernism.
+Charles and Ray truly embodied Californian modernism.
 Just browse through photograph after photograph of this handsome and healthy couple working alongside their equally stylish friends in the Eames Studio.
 We see them experimenting with new material, finding new solutions for sustainable products, creating movies, stills and architectural models for living.
 Their energy is intoxicating, almost bouncing off the pages of this book.
 It is the kind of thinking that inspires our team at Spinach.

-Charles and Ray Eames took the principles of early modernism, the expressive visions of early Bauhaus, transported it to sunny California and moved it forward to be relevant in the new age.
+Charles and Ray Eames took the principles of early modernism, the expressive visions of early Bauhaus, transported it to sunny California, and moved it forward to be relevant in the new age.
 And what is most fascinating is just how relevant their work remains today.
 We hope to continue their discourse.

 Image © Carles and Eay Eames Estate for Thames & Hudson